noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 7/11/2021 21:45 **Francesca** is the worst addicted woman that I've listen into my entire life.
 Her state of madness is enormous.
 I cannot do nothing, nothing at all, that she follow to torture, stalk, sexual harass me.
 This woman is totally mad.
 Help.
 - 8/11/2021 07:28 dream injection and electroshock torture all night long.
 Francesca, Cosa Nostra and Andreu.
 - 8/11/2021 13:15 **Francesca** follow to torture me, I'm tired.
 - 8/11/2021 23:12 It's four years that every day.
 Every.
-When I go to sleep Francesca start to heavy stalk me.
+When I go to sleep **Francesca** start to heavy stalk me.
 Four years.
+She is also sexual torturing me.
+- 9/11/2021 19:53 I go to sleep.
+Very soon because of torture of the last two weeks.
+Very heavy.
+I've wrote to the archbishop of Barcelona because of the madness of **Francesca**.
+The woman that have organized my human trade in the human trade network transmitted by electromagnetic weapons.  **Aurora** says, always using threats as a part of torture for sure: "your father got fear that your mom will die".
+Little mafia, better saying little slave, shut up your mouth, use only as the only think that you know to do.
+And you know what is.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)